camunda-community-hub/zeebe-dmn-worker/README.md

-# zb-dmn-extension
+# zeebe-dmn-worker
-Zeebe task worker for DMN.
+Zeebe job worker for DMN.
 It uses the Camunda DMN engine to evaluate decisions.
 The decisions are read from local directory.

 * register for tasks of type 'DMN'
 * required task header 'decisionRef' => id of the decision to evaluate